titon/toolkit/docs/en/setup/getting-started.md

 Files are organized into folders that represent specific functionality.

 * The `components` folder contains source files for individual components.
-* The `effects` folder contains effects that improve components with new aesthetics.
 * The `layout` folder contains styles that alter built-in HTML tags, like forms and typography.
 * The `mixins` folder contains mixins and functions for use in Sass files.
 * The `themes` folder contains custom themes built around Toolkit components.